 Research shows that Mindfulness is enormously empowering for clients with chronic pain, hypertension, heart disease, cancer and gastrointestinal disorders, as well as for psychological problems such as anxiety, panic, stress and relapse prevention for clients in remission from depression or recovery from addiction.

 Mindfulness-Based Cognitive Therapy (MBCT) was designed specifically to help people who are prone to recurring depression and low mood.
-Course commences Tuesday, 6th February from 2:30pm to 5pm for eight Tuesday afternoons, until Tuesday, 27th March 2018 at 10 Merrion Square, Dublin 2.
-There are ten places available on this course.
+Course commences Tuesday, 10th April from 10:30am to 1pm for eight Tuesday afternoons, until Tuesday, 29th May 2018 at 10 Merrion Square, Dublin 2.
+There are eight places available on this course.

 This course combines the essential elements of Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy.